Ready to buy it already? Click on the add to cart button above.

 Let’s face it, testing nutritional status can be expensive.
 In my consulting practice, some of my clients often ask me to find ways to minimize the costs associated with figuring out nutritional problems.
 Others are able to get practically anything covered by insurance if they use the right labs, and others just want me to find the cream of the crop, the best of the best.

-So I’ve started the cheat sheet by outlining three different ways to use it:
+So I’ve started the cheat sheet by outlining three different ways you can use it:

 - In the comprehensive approach, you get the comprehensive lab screening, conduct a dietary analysis and a series of home blood pressure measurements, and collect a list of signs and symptoms that seem relevant from the index.